google-research/batch_rl/README.md

 [dopamine]: https://github.com/google/dopamine

-## Atari-Replay Dataset (Logged DQN data)
+## DQN Replay Dataset (Logged DQN data)

-The atari-replay-dataset dataset was collected as follows:
+The DQN Replay Dataset was collected as follows:
 We first train a [DQN][nature_dqn] agent, on all 60 [Atari 2600 games][ale]
 with [sticky actions][stochastic_ale] enabled for 200 million frames (standard protocol) and save all of the experience tuples of *(observation, action, reward, next observation)* (approximately 50 million)